jrmi/ng-shared-object/README.md

 # How to use ngSharedObject

 ## Get it
-You can use bower to get the module :
+You can use bower to get the module:
 ```bash
 $ bower install ng-shared-object --save
 ```
 ## Configure angular
-Add `ngSharedObject` to your module :
+Add `ngSharedObject` to your module:
 ```javascript
 angular.module('modulename',[
   'ngSharedObject',